spilliams/terrascope/README.md

 While this project is not stable, it is available with unstable versions.

-Note: any version tag starting with `v0` is considered unstable.
-All minor versions under this major version should be considered as not backwards-compatible.
+Note: **any version tag starting with `v0` is considered unstable**.
+All minor versions under this major version should be considered as not backwards-compatible with each other.

 See the [Changelog](./CHANGELOG.md) for version notes and migration steps.